Dr Isabelle Micklewright, Senior Clinical Psychologist, Thrive Psychology Bucks

 What psychological approaches do I use?

 - Cognitive Behaviour Therapy (CBT)

 I often incorporate other theoretical frameworks, such as attachment theory and psychodynamic ideas, to understand a client's difficulties and how and why they might have developed.
 This means that I can tailor psychological therapy to you rather than the other way around in order to provide a truly person-centred approach.
 My passion lies in supporting people to build on their own strengths and develop additional tools to weather life's storms.

 - Outdoors in nature (sitting or walking).
 I believe strongly in the mind-body-nature connection and bringing the benefits of nature into the therapeutic space.

 My work in the NHS

-Alongside private practice, I currently work as a Senior Clinical Psychologist in a health setting.
-In 2018 I was privileged to be nominated by a number of patients for a Patient Choice Award for compassionate care.
+I have over 10 years' experience in the NHS as a Senior Clinical Psychologist, specialist experience in physical health.
+In 2018, whilst working at the Royal National Orthopaedic Hospital, I was privileged to be nominated by patients for a Patient Choice Award for compassionate care.

 What psychological problems do I have experience working with?